Hay-on-Wye railway station: History

 The Hay Railway, a horse-worked freight tramroad, opened from the Brecon & Abergavenny Canal at Brecon to Hay on 7 May 1816.
 The line was opened from Hay to Clifford Castle on 30 July 1817.
 The line was not completed between The Lakes at Clifford and Eardisley until 1 December 1818 because of the problem of the river crossing at Whitney-on-Wye.
 The Hay Railway was sold in 1860 to the Hereford, Hay and Brecon Railway (HH&BR) which made use of parts of its route.

 The HH&BR was a struggling local line, much of it built by Thomas Savin, contractor and builder of many Welsh lines.
 It was completed in 1864.
 Like most local lines it was eventually rescued by a larger company - not the Great Western Railway, in whose territory it might be thought to lie - but the Midland Railway, which used it and other lines which it acquired or had running powers over, to put together a through route from Birmingham to Swansea via Hereford, Brecon, the Neath and Brecon Railway and the Swansea Vale Railway.

 The Golden Valley Railway, which had its northern junction at Hay and ran through the Golden Valley to Pontrilas, was built between 1876 and 1889, was closed down in 1898, and then rescued by the Great Western Railway in 1901.
 It survived as a passenger line until 1941 and goods until the 1950s.

-The whole of the Hereford to Brecon line including Hay was closed on 31 December 1962 and was completely dismantled by 1963.
+The whole of the Hereford to Brecon line including Hay was closed to passengers on 31 December 1962 and was completely closed by 1964.

+Incidents

+On a stormy night in 1880, a goods train on the way to Brecon was derailed and destroyed a 3-arch masonry bridge.
+The train fell into Digeddi Brook at Little Ffordd Fawr, near Llanigon.
+The driver George Parker died, and his stoker John Williams had life changing injuries.